crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-security-vs-offensive-security/README.md

 **Hybrid Approach (Common in Growing Companies)**

-Some orgs start with a SOC-only model, then evolve:
+Some  organizations start with a SOC-only model, then evolve:

 * **Phase 1**: SOC handles everything.
 * **Phase 2**: Senior SOC members are designated as _"IRT leads"_ (still part of SOC).